shabin5785/Udemy-React/React Reference_1.md

 dangerouslySetInnerHTML is React's replacement for using innerHTML in the browser DOM.
 In general, setting HTML from code is risky because it's easy to inadvertently expose your users to a cross-site scripting (XSS) attack.
 So, you can set HTML directly from React, but you have to type out dangerouslySetInnerHTML and pass an object with a __html key, to remind yourself that it's dangerous

+**SyntheticEvent**
+Your event handlers will be passed instances of SyntheticEvent, a cross-browser wrapper around the browser's native event.
+It has the same interface as the browser's native event, including stopPropagation() and preventDefault(), except the events work identically across all browsers.

+If you find that you need the underlying browser event for some reason, simply use the nativeEvent attribute to get it.

+-The SyntheticEvent is pooled.
+This means that the SyntheticEvent object will be reused and all properties will be nullified after the event callback has been invoked.
+This is for performance reasons.
+As such, you cannot access the event in an asynchronous way.